Can Dogs Eat Cheese? A Guide on This Quick Treat

 • Processed Cheese.
 Processed cheese contains high amounts of salt, preservatives, artificial flavors, and other additives that are toxic to dogs.
 It also includes oils and fillers that can upset a dog’s stomach.

 • High-Sodium Cheese.
-Cheese that are high in sodium, such as feta and parmesan cheese, are not good for dogs.
-These cheeses can cause dehydration and salt poisoning, which leads to symptoms such as increased thirst, vomiting, and even seizures in extreme cases.
+Cheeses such as feta, Parmesan, and Romano cheese are high in sodium, making them bad for dogs.
+These types of cheese can result in dehydration and salt poisoning, presenting as increased thirst, vomiting, and even seizures.

 Guidelines for Feeding Cheese to Dogs